SuiNSdapp/docs/contracts/controller.md

 - commitment: commitment bytes

 Register for a name requires 2 steps, this is the first step to make commitment to buy a domain.
 Refer to this sample [commitment.js](../sample/commitment.js) to see how to generate commitment.
-This function opens for everyone.
+This function is open to everyone.

 ### Register